sporto/elm-tutorial/add_and_delete/add_a_player.md

 ```

 `create` takes a `Player` record and returns an effect.
 At the moment there is no `post` function in the Http module so we need to use `send` instead.
 Read more about `send` [here](http://package.elm-lang.org/packages/evancz/elm-http/3.0.0/Http).

+We create the body of the request by encoding the given player record with a `memberEncoder` that we will define next. `Json.Encode.encode` takes an argument for the indentation in the produced json string and the